brunobdias/whatx_next/README.md

 ---

 ### Features Left to Implement
-> Unfortunetly this features were not implemented yet.
+> Unfortunetly this features were not implemented.
 > - Discover related movies.
 > - Login using my google account.